microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/planner-overview.md

 In some common scenarios, `POST` and `PATCH` requests can return a 400 status code.
 The following are some of the common causes:

-* Open Type properties are not of correct types.
-* The type isn't specified.
-* The request does not contain any properties.

-#### Example

-[plannerAssignments](plannerassignments.md) properties with complex values need to declare `@odata.type` property with value `microsoft.graph.plannerAssignment`.
+* Open Type properties are not of correct types, or the type isn't specified, or they do not contain any properties.
+For example, [plannerAssignments](plannerassignments.md) properties with complex values need to declare `@odata.type` property with value `microsoft.graph.plannerAssignment`.
 * Order hint values do not have the [correct format](planner-order-hint-format.md).
 For example, an order hint value is being set directly to the value returned to the client.
 * The data is logically inconsistent.
 For example, start date of task is later than due date of the task.

-### Planner error status codes

-In addition to general error status codes, Planner indicates special error conditions by returning the following codes.

-#### 403 Forbidden
+### 403 Forbidden

 In addition to the general errors, the Planner API also returns the 403 status code when a service-defined limit has been exceeded.
 If this is the case, the `code` property on the error resource type will indicate the type of the limit exceeded by the request.
 The following are the possible values for the limit types.